acmoles/portfolio/portfolio/projects/interaction.md

 An entire generation of computer users who grew up playing 3D games is poised to join the computing mainstream.
 They are hungry for novel and innovative application of 3D-related technologies to increase their productivity and improve their daily computing experience.
 Also in this decade, a vast amount of research capital is being poured into big data visualization technology, 3D scanning, and 3D printing — perhaps legitimizing computing in 3D for the first time in history.
 Combine this trend with the ever-increasing 3D hardware rendering power of today’s mobile devices — and the ability to harness this power simply and effectively using WebGL — and JavaScript developers are now at the forefront of an exciting wave.

+Generation coming up who are fluent in 3D interfaces.
+The next generation will be XR natives.

+I'm uniquely placed to excel in this new world of 3D interactions.

+- Hand sketching
+- 3D design background
+- Craft, making and engineering of physical things
+- Video games and entertainment

 </template>

 <template v-slot:side>